wjasonhuang/python_utils/concurrency/notes.md

     });
 ```

-## Starvation
+## Starvation:
-- Starvation is a problem which is closely related to both, Livelock and Deadlock.
-- In a dynamic system, requests for resources keep on happening.
+Starvation is a problem which is closely related to both, Livelock and Deadlock.
+In a dynamic system, requests for resources keep on happening.
 Thereby, some policy is needed to make a decision about who gets the resource when.
-- This process, being reasonable, may lead to some processes never getting serviced even though they are not deadlocked.
-- Starvation happens when “greedy” threads make shared resources unavailable for long periods.
+This process, being reasonable, may lead to some processes never getting serviced even though they are not deadlocked.
+Starvation happens when “greedy” threads make shared resources unavailable for long periods.